-Xtierra has begun the process of developing a strategy for realizing some value on the Bilbao and its other Mexican projects in the context of the current resource cycle, as well as identifying and evaluating new potential royalty acquisitions.
+Xtierra is pursuing a strategy for realizing some value on its Bilbao and other Mexican projects in the context of the current resource cycle, as well as identifying and evaluating new potential royalty acquisitions.
+During 2018 and to date, the Company has examined a number of possible new opportunities.